matthewyang204/Enjoyable/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 The joystick icon is from the Tango icon set and is public domain.

-Credits:
-erpapa (for his/her Enjoyable 1.3 repo, I finished off the remaining errors with it): https://github.com/erpapa